 5. Tax-free salary.
 You don’t have to worry about allocating your savings into paying for tax because there’s no enforced tax levied on workers.

 Things We Hate About Dubai

-1. Weather is ridiculous.
+1. The climate is extreme.
 We’re talking about scorching summer months of June to September where the mercury reading at 40C is the norm rather than an exception.
-You may enjoy working in the office at air conditioned surroundings, but if you work outdoors, be prepared to hydrate against the punishing climate.
+You may enjoy working in the office in air-conditioned surroundings, but if you work outdoors, be prepared to hydrate against the punishing climate.

 2. Cost of living.
 You may enjoy the comforts of city living, only if you’re a highly paid expat or provided with company quarters, something that’s not very common among the general working population.
 There’s a reason why there is no salary tax: it’s expensive to send a child to school, pay for apartment bills and other expenses.

 3. Job security.
 Just like in many other regional hubs, impact of economic downturn is more pronounced among the Dubai workforce.
 Entry-level jobs are among the first to go, and once you receive your layoff notice, you’ll only have 30 days to find another job.